Review by Frank Plowright

 Beyond Kang, Englehart has a revelation about another old Avengers foe, Immortus, guardian of limbo, throws in a number of dead characters, including Wonder Man, then unseen for a decade, the Frankenstein monster and the original Human Torch.
 He returns a couple of other villains he’d previously used, and delivers the expected origin of Mantis and the unexpected origin of the Vision.
 Oh, and just for kicks he throws in what’s pretty well the origin of the universe as well.
 There’s even a one chapter interlude in which the Avengers are manipulated into fighting a group of communist villains, very much rooted in the political difficulties of the 1970s, that still entertains.
 Roy Thomas, by the way, scripted the sequence with the dead characters.

 Englehart’s Avengers writing to this point has been diminished by often woeful art, and there’s yet another example here.
-After meticulously teasing his plots to fruition, the penultimate chapter has dull George Tuska layouts, and it’s extremely unfortunate that the finale is drawn by Don Heck in his sloppiest manner.
+After meticulously teasing his plots to fruition, the penultimate chapter has dull George Tuska layouts, and it’s extremely unfortunate that the finale is drawn by Don Heck in his sloppiest manner (sample right).
 On the other hand, the remainder has a level of competence unseen in the previous three volumes.
-There’s some fine work from Dave Cockrum on the best individual chapter here as the Swordsman attempts to atone for past mistakes, and the combination of Sal Buscema and Joe Staton on the remainder is appealing.
+There’s some fine work from Dave Cockrum on the best individual chapter as the Swordsman attempts to atone for past mistakes, and the combination of Sal Buscema and Joe Staton on the remainder is appealing.

 Time moves on, and it’s a very rare old superhero comic that doesn’t date in some respect, yet the sheer creative ambition applied to commercial sensibilities overcomes the occasional lapse and ensures this remains a thrilling and unpredictable read.
 It’s also available in black and white within Essential Avengers 6.